Combining Lenormand with Tarot

 What most Tarotmancers are tempted to do is use something familiar like the Celtic Cross and use it to work with Lenormand, but as we’ve just discussed, a Lenormand card needs to be paired up with another card.
 What Tarotmancers are in fact doing by using the Lenormand cards in a Celtic Cross spread, is taking them away from their natural dynamic and potential… Using specific layouts with specific meanings aren’t the best way to use Lenormand.
-What you must use is a method that lets you make as many associations as you possibly can… something that most Tarot spreads don’t do.
+What you must use are methods that let you make as many associations as you possibly can… something that most Tarot spreads don’t do.

 Here are a few techniques for you to consider that will get you started in combining Lenormand with Tarot:

 – Basic Guidelines for Reading with the Petit Lenormand Oracle covers String Readings which work really well, combined with the Tarot.

 At the same time, you should consider diving into the more advanced techniques, such as:

 THAT SAID… combining Lenormand with Tarot is a powerful technique!

 No joke, I am particularly fond of blending them together for Petit Lenormand strings.
 The Tarot adds a layer of meaning to the whole reading and focuses the answers so much better than, say, simply doing an ordinary Petit Lenormand spread.
 Honestly, some of the best readings I’ve seen done involved a blending of Tarot and the Petit Lenormand.
 The secret, however, is applying the Tarot to the Petit Lenormand system, and not the Petit Lenormand to the Tarot.